3 Ways to Motivate Employees and Make them Stay! Pick your Style

 These managers tend to blame your employees in most situations, without questioning the existing systems, policies, or lack of training; which could be the real cause of failures.

 A Theory X manager believes that it is his job to structure the work and energize their employees.
-The result of this line of thought is that Theory X managers naturally adopt a more authoritarian style, with focus on meting out punishments to defaulters.
+The result of this line of thought is that Theory X managers naturally adopt a more authoritarian style.
+They focus on meting out punishments to defaulters.

-Most managers do not believe in Theory X of motivation, but inevitably are seen to be practicing exactly what they don’t preach – till date.
+Most managers do not believe in Theory X of motivation.
+But inevitably are seen to be practicing exactly what they don’t preach.

-However, it is believed that a Theory X manager could be an impediment to employee morale & productivity.
-Multinationals are striving to move away from it as this motivational method can almost be stifling, especially for the growing millennial population.
+However, many believe that a Theory X manager could impede employee morale and productivity.
+Multinationals are striving to move away from it as this motivational method can almost be stifling.
+Especially for the growing millennial population.

 An office with sleep pods, the latest PlayStation consoles, work-from home options, informal dress code and office happy hours – sounds like an employee dream?
 This office culture is typical of a Theory Y system of employee motivation.